abendigo/abendigo.github.io/_posts/2021-03-16-traefik_blue_green.markdown

 I have been using [Traefik][traefik] with [Docker][docker] for a while to host some personal projects, and to experiment with [devops][devops].

-One thing I have always wanted to accomplish is full [Continuos Deployment][cd], with zero downtime, using [Blue-Green Deployments][blue-green-deployments], but I didn't want all the extra overhead of setting up [Swarm][swarm] or [Kubernetes][kubernetes].
+One thing I have always wanted to accomplish is full [Continuous Deployment][cd], with zero downtime, using [Blue-Green Deployments][blue-green-deployments], but I didn't want all the extra overhead of setting up [Swarm][swarm] or [Kubernetes][kubernetes].

-Heres how I recently acomplished this goal.
+Here's how I recently accomplished this goal.

 First, create a [traefik.yml][traefik.yml] file for static configuration: